sree-warrier/docker-swarm-tf/README.md

 2. Following should be created before terraform file execution::

     - Create a keypair or use an existing one
-    - Update key pair under respective file main.tf, swarm-join.sh, connect.sh
+    - Update key pair under respective file main.tf, swarm-join.sh, connect.sh by changing the value "key-pair.pem"
     - Configure aws credentials, update the access and secret keys in variable.tf
-    - Updated your local public IP in the security group section
+    - Updated your local public IP under the security group section in main.tf file

 3. infra-tf directory conatins the terraform file for infra setup, use the following steps::